-Suzanne Reynolds serves as dean of the law school, a position she has held since 2015.
-She previously served as interim dean and as executive associate dean for academic affairs.
+Jane Aiken serves as dean of the law school, a position she has held since 2019.
+She previously served at Georgetown Law, where she was a professor and administrator since 2007

 Wake Forest University School of Law was accredited by the American Bar Association in 1936.